cem2181/CMOORE_MSTU5003/README.md

 ### Third Step: Reset!
 Probably the last part of the project was with having a way to reset the path.
 I tried many things before settling on an array and a for loop (which I had intended to use at an earlier part but had some problems).
 It was nice to figure out how to incorporate that at a different part and I'll definitely go back to try to clean up the drawPath() section.
 Right now, both my HTML and Javascript files are semi-long, and I know there are ways of making it more efficient, but I was more concerned with making all of the elements work.

+### Fourth Step: Debugger/Console
+Figuring out how to implement the javascript and css on the github pages took more time than expected.
+This was, honestly, where I used the console and debugger the most.
+I was able to go into the page, try placing the links in different places, and click on the areas where there should be interaction.
+The console returned that there was not reference to that event, so I knew it wasn't the correct setup.
+That was my biggest version of problem solving, but it was definitely an essential one.

 #### Thanks for taking a look at my project.
 I learned a lot while making it and am excited to keep building it out to what I imagined and hopefully find a use in the future.